Lwhieldon/AbstractTextSummarization/README.md

 <img src="notebooks+utils+data\pegasus-samsum\AbstractiveTextSummarization.png" height=200 />
 </p>

+Text summarization is a complex task for recurrent neural networks, particularly in neural language models.
+Despite it's complexity, text summarization offers the prospect for domain experts to significantly increase productivity and is used in enterprise-level capacities today to condense common domain knowledge, summarize complex corpus of text like contracts, and automatically generate content for use cases in social media, advertising, and more.
+In this project, I explore the use of large language models in the recurrent neural network framework using encoder-decoder transformers from scratch to condense dialogues between several people into a crisp summary, demonstrating abstract text summarization.
+Applications of this exercise are endless, but could be especially beneficial for summarizing long transcripts from meetings and so on.

+Let's first look at the dataset we will use for training: Samsung transcript data.
+We will then go into the scoring parameters and demonstrate how we train the model.
+Lastly, we will then showcase our model's inference and discuss opportunities for future work and study use cases.

 ## <b>Data & Model Details</b>
 <br>
 <p align="center">
 <img src="notebooks+utils+data\pegasus-samsum\SAMsum_sample.png" height=300 />
 </p>
+For our application, we'll use the SAMsum dataset, developed by Samsung, which consists of a collection of dialogues along with brief summaries.
+In an enterprise setting, these dialogues might represent the interactions between a customer and a support center personnel or a transcript representing individuals taking part in a meeting, so generating accurate summaries can help improve customer service, cut down on note taking, and detect common patterns among customer requests or meeting themes.

+For this project, we leverage 🤗 Hugging Face's SAMsum dataset by leveraging the load_dataset library.
+This is beneficial as Hugging Face has already performed the task of cleansing and organizing the SAMsum dataset for us.

+The dataset has 3 features:
+ - Dialogue, which contains the dialogue text,
+ - Summary containing the synopsis of the dialogue, and
+ - id to uniquely identify each record.

+ 🤗 Hugging Face's dataset is made of 16,369 conversations distributed uniformly into 4 groups based on the number of utterances in conversations: 3-6, 7-12, 13-18, and 19-30.
+Each utterance contains the names of the speaker.
+Note also the data is split into the following subsets:

+Data Splits
+- train: 14,732 records
+- validation: 818 records
+- test: 819 records
 ### <b>Pegasus-Samsum Model</b>

 This model is a fine-tuned version of [google/pegasus-cnn_dailymail](https://huggingface.co/google/pegasus-cnn_dailymail) on the samsum dataset ().